Wolfspeed: History

 In October 2021, the company changed its name to Wolfspeed.

 In April 2022, the Marcy, New York, facility opened.
-New York Governor Kathy Hochul and US Senator Chuck Schumer spoke at the event.
+New York governor Kathy Hochul and U.S. senator Chuck Schumer spoke at the event.

 In November 2022, the company announced that co-founder and Chief Technology Officer John Palmour had died.

 In February 2023 it announced it would build its first European factory in Germany.
-It is supposed to be on the site of a former coal plant in Ensdorf, Saarland with ZF Friedrichshafen as a coinvestor and subsidized by the EU as an important project of common European interest (IPCEI) for Microelectronics and Communication Technologies.
+It is supposed to be on the site of a former coal plant in Ensdorf, Saarland, with ZF Friedrichshafen as a coinvestor and subsidized by the EU as an important project of common European interest (IPCEI) for Microelectronics and Communication Technologies.

 In August 2023, it was announced the Lowell-headquartered semiconductor company, MACOM had entered into a definitive agreement to acquire Wolfspeed's RF business.

 In June 2024, Wolfspeed delayed its $3 billion semiconductor plant in Germany to mid-2025, exacerbating concerns among analysts that the European Union could miss its target of 20% semiconductor market share.
 Wolfspeed announced the project's indefinite hold in October 2024, citing low demand.
 As a result, ZF ceased to take part in the project.

 In October 2024, the Biden Administration announced that it would provide Wolfspeed with up to $750 million in direct funding to support the company's new silicon carbide factory in North Carolina that makes the wafers used in advanced computer chips and its factory in Marcy, New York.

 On May 20, 2025, it was reported that Wolfspeed was preparing to file for Chapter 11 bankruptcy within the coming weeks after warning that it may be unable to continue future operations after lower than expected annual sales were reported.
 Wolfspeed's stock slid to barely over a dollar per share that day.